 The board shall elect from among its own members a chairman, vice chairman, secretary, and treasurer, whose duties shall be those usual to such offices.
 At the option of the board, the offices of secretary and treasurer may be held by one person.

-The board shall meet in regular session on the second Wednesday at the beginning of each quarter of a calendar year and shall also meet in special session as often as the chairman of the board convenes the board.
-A majority of the voting members of the board shall constitute a quorum.

-The board shall prescribe rules to govern its meetings, may draft, amend and implement bylaws to control and implement the activities of the board, and shall maintain suitable offices in the district.

 The board shall vote to hire a district director appointed by the Chairperson to manage the day- to-day operations of the district.